tfulanchan/kau-docs/docs/486/ch6.md

 ### Classification of the Web

-An economic web is a cluster of companies that use a common architecture to deliver independent elements of an overall value proposition to final consumers.
+An economic web is **a cluster of companies that use a common architecture to deliver independent elements of an overall value proposition to final consumers**.

 One example of an economic web is the Microsoft and Intel personal computer web—the Wintel web.